bbarker/blog/Software/Scala/WildcardExistentialTypes.md

-// Doesn't work as expected due to invariance of type paramemters A val outsFromInsAny: List[Outer[Any]] = List(in1, in2).map(Outer) val outsFromInsEx:  List[Outer[_]]   = List(in1, in2).map(Outer.apply)
+// Doesn't work as expected due to invariance of type paramemters A val outsFromInsAny: List[Outer[Any]] = List(in1, in2).map(Outer)
+// ❌ Found:    Playground.Inner[?1.CAP]
+//    Required: Playground.Inner[Any]
+//    where:    ?1 is an unknown value of type scala.runtime.TypeBox[String & Int, String | Int]
+val outsFromInsEx:  List[Outer[_]]   = List(in1, in2).map(Outer.apply)
 ```